Alvarez-P/typescript-design-patterns/README.md

 * Builder

-Creational design pattern that separates the construction of complex objects from their representation.
+Separates the construction of complex objects from their representation.
 It allows you to construct objects step-by-step, and provides a way to create different representations of the same object.

 <p align="center">
   <img src="./assets/images/umls/builder.png" width="450">